DKSH: Organizational background

-In October 2018, DKSH announced that in March 2019 Wolle would be resigning his position as Chairman after just two years.
+In October 2018, DKSH announced that in March 2019 Wolle would be resigning his position as Chairman after two years.
 Adrian T. Keller became Chairman instead of Wolle.

-In order to strengthen the Consumer Goods Business Unit, the corresponding business of Auric Pacific in Malaysia and Singapore was acquired for CHF 160 million on 1 April 2019.
-Revenue of the acquired business is approx. CHF 185 million.
-This represents the most important acquisition by DKSH since 2002.
+In addition to organic growth, DKSH pursues a strategy to grow through M&A. Among the most important acquisitions of the last years are Terra Firma (2022), a leading North American specialty chemicals distributor, and Auric Pacific’s distribution business in Malaysia and Singapore (2019).

 With several acquisitions in Australia and New Zealand between 2018 and 2020, DKSH has strengthened both the services' portfolio and its geographical market coverage in the Pacific region.
 Amongst others, DKSH acquired Davies Foods, consumer goods distributor CTD, field marketing provider Crossmark, and speciality chemicals distributor Axieo.

-In May 2020, Marco Gadola has been elected as the new Chairman of the DKSH Board of Directors, succeeding Adrian T. Keller.
+In May 2020, Marco Gadola was elected as the new Chairman of the DKSH Board of Directors, succeeding Adrian T. Keller.